 We overcomplicate things.
 We dedicate our lives to avoiding silence — to getting away from ourselves.

 In this Alan Watts lecture, he states, “If I think all the time, I won’t have anything to think about except thoughts.
 So in order to have something to think about, there are times when you simply must stop thinking.”
 Now, you may be thinking, “That sounds quite impossible!
 Well, how would I do such a thing?”
 In this video, he explains just that.

 The 3 Most Admired Alan Watts Books

 Why are humans so often disconnected?
 Why do we experience so much conflict?
-Why do we so often misuse our potentially brilliant technology?
-Why do so many of us feel that humanity is doomed?
+And why do so many of us feel that humanity is doomed?
 In The Book, Alan Watts uses the Hindu philosophy of Vedanta to answer these questions.
 In doing so, he aims to dissolve our illusion of separateness and weld together what it means to be a soul in a human body — a ground-breaking manual of commencement into a new world of existence: a world of knowing who we really are.

 For many world-altering reasons, this has been one of the most favored Alan Watts books of all time.